alephium/old-wiki/src/Frequently-Asked-Questions.md

 5. PoS is more vulnerable to some DeFi attacks like MEV

 ### Why not have 1M shards?
 The groupsize G is not very big.
 Each node needs to maintain 2G - 1 other shards for consistency.
 We want to keep things small.
 2G-1 cannot be too large.
 Given the average network bandwidth is enough, G can be set as high as 32.
-There are some computation overhead as well, but networking is the main bottleneck to push G higher.
+There is some computation overhead as well, but networking is the main bottleneck to push G higher.

 ### What is your token symbol?
 ALPH